Quinnipiac Bobcats baseball

 The Quinnipiac Bobcats baseball team (formerly the Quinnipiac Braves) is a varsity intercollegiate athletic team of Quinnipiac University in Hamden, Connecticut, United States.
 The team is a member of the Metro Atlantic Athletic Conference, which is part of the National Collegiate Athletic Association's Division I. The team plays its home games at Quinnipiac Baseball Field in Hamden, Connecticut.
 The Bobcats are coached by John Delaney.

+Quinnipiac in the NCAA Tournament

 Notable alumni

-Turk Wendell is the only Quinnipiac baseball alumni to pitch in the major leagues.
+As of the 2024 season, 2 Bobcats have played in MLB, those being Matthew Batten & Turk Wendell.
 22 players have been drafted by major league teams and 31 have played professionally.
-There are four alumni currently pitching in the minor leagues as of October 2024.
+There are four alumni currently playing in the minor leagues as of October 2024.